devmfc/debian-on-amlogic/README.md

 ## What are these images NOT
 - Not suitable for media players like Kodi (Use Coreelec or Libreelec for that)
 - Athough once in a while I test Linux desktop installation and there is a simple install script, these TVBoxes are (without hardware accelaration present in vendor kernels) IMHO waay to slow for desktop usage.
-- This is not an attempt to become some kind of Linux distribution. it is just Debian / Ubuntu.
+- This is not an attempt to become some kind of Linux distribution.
+It is just Debian / Ubuntu.
 So no support other than the gazillion support sources for Debian / Ubuntu already on the internet.
 - They are NOT Armbian and are NOT Armbian based

 ## Sources
 - The kernel is based on the mainline kernel source (kernel.org), only SC2 and S4 support needs some extra patches.
-- Some work for S4 is already in my Linux repository
+- Some work for S4 and SC2 is already in my Linux repository
 - Wifi MT7688 modifications for mainline Linux and for G12a boxes are in my repo

 Other sources and build scripts are not available at this moment.
 Not that I don't want to share, but because they are messy and I don't have the time to clean them up.
 However, most of the sources for the images are just Bash scripts, so feel free to reuse them.
 Also the bootscripts, box configs and DTB's are all there.